touunix/Simple-stopwatch-VHDL/README.md

 # ENG Simple stopwatch VHDL
 ###### Description
+The system enables time measurement with an accuracy of hundredths of a second.
+The system uses a display control block and a frequency divider module.
+The system has two buttons:
+- BTN0 - its successive presses trigger: START, STOP RESET
+- BTN 3 - asynchronous reset

+The time on the LED display is displayed in the form: SS.DD, and the overflow of 59.99 seconds is signalled by the display of a special overflow symbol "--.--".
+The system is protected against the vibration of the BTN0 button.

 ###### Simulation and Verification results
 <img src="https://user-images.githubusercontent.com/79804729/160259482-022fefcb-b974-48aa-afba-fdd27710c90a.gif" width="90%"></img>

 ###### Files description
+- top_display.vhd - VHDL file with display control of individual display segments
+- top_divider.vhd - VHDL file with frequency divider
+- top_part.vhd - VHDL file with individual displayed symbols on the display
+- top_stoper.vhd - main VHDL design file with the operation algorithm
+- tb.vhd - testbench file
+- iup7.xdc - file with constraints for the Nexys-A7 board (FPGA xc7a100tcsg324-1)

 # PL Prosty stoper LED VHDL
 ###### Opis